A dividend reinvestment plan, or DRIP, allows investors to reinvest the cash dividends they receive from their stocks into more shares of that stock.

 If you need the cash from the dividend payouts in the near term, or have doubts about the market or the company you’d be reinvesting in (or you’d rather purchase another stock), you may not want to use a DRIP.

-If on the other hand you don’t have an immediate need for the cash, and you can see the value of compounding the growth of your shares in the company over the long haul, reinvesting dividends makes sense.
-And using a DRIP, which may offer some cost savings, could be a smart way to go.
+If on the other hand you don’t have an immediate need for the cash, and you can see the value of compounding the growth of your shares in the company over the long haul, reinvesting dividends could make sense.

-In general there is a strong case to be made for reinvesting dividends as a growth play, and using a dividend reinvestment plan (or DRIP) is an automatic feature investors can use to take their dividend payouts and use them to purchase more shares of the company’s stock.
+Reinvesting dividends and using a dividend reinvestment plan (DRIP) is an automatic feature investors can use to take their dividend payouts and use them to purchase more shares of the company’s stock.

-As appealing as that sounds, though, it’s important to kick the tires, as it were, and consider all the usual scenarios before you decide to surrender your cash dividends to an automatic reinvestment plan.
-While there is the potential for compound growth, and it’s likely that using a DRIP will allow you to purchase shares at a discount and with no transaction fees, these dividend reinvestment plans are limiting.
-You are locked into that company’s stock during a certain market period and even if you decided to sell, you wouldn’t be able to sell DRIP shares on any exchange but back to the company.
+However, it’s important to consider all the scenarios before you decide to surrender your cash dividends to an automatic reinvestment plan.
+While there is the potential for compound growth, and using a DRIP may allow you to purchase shares at a discount and with no transaction fees, these dividend reinvestment plans are limiting.
+You are locked into that company’s stock during a certain market period, and even if you decided to sell, you wouldn’t be able to sell DRIP shares on any exchange but back to the company.